GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/ard-expanded-processing-extent.md

 The update will support the expansion of [DEA's Summary Product Grid](https://knowledge.dea.ga.gov.au/guides/reference/collection_3_summary_grid/), including a shift in the origin point to the south-west of its current position.
 The expanded Area of Interest will support several DEA product releases and version updates throughout 2024.

-The standard ancillaries and inputs used to generate surface reflectance products over the offshore territories differ in quality in comparison to those over the Australian mainland.
+The standard ancillaries and level 1 inputs used to generate surface reflectance products over the offshore territories differ in quality in comparison to those over the Australian mainland.
 For a detailed description of the difference, please see the sections below.

 :::{contents} On this page
 :local: